Joseph Paul Cretzer: Battle of Alcatraz

 Cretzer began his final journey with Coy and Hubbard, wrapped in blankets and tied in twine to canvas stretchers for a 12-minute boat ride across San Francisco Bay to Dock Four at nearby Fort Mason, where the bodies begin being prepped for disposal.
-Per Cretzer's wishes (given to his now ex-wife when he is sentenced to life on Alcatraz), his corpse was turned over to Edna May.
-Edna May attempted to turn over a new leaf by divorcing Cretzer while he was at Alcatraz.
-Edna May who married a truck driver accepted her ex-husband's cremated remains which were later placed in an urn at San Francisco's Cypress Lawn Memorial Park located in Colma, San Mateo County, California.
-Only Edna May and her lawyer were present when his internment took place.
+Per Cretzer's wishes (given to his now ex-wife when he was sentenced to life on Alcatraz), his corpse was turned over to Edna May.
+Edna May attempted to turn over a new leaf by divorcing Cretzer while he was at Alcatraz and marrying a truck driver.
+Edna May accepted her ex-husband's cremated remains and later placed them in an urn at San Francisco's Cypress Lawn Memorial Park in Colma, San Mateo County, California.
+Only Edna May and her lawyer were present when his interment took place.

 Cretzer's urn was later removed by an unknown person and only a mugshot and dried flower remain at the Cypress Lawn Memorial Cemetery.